johsteffens/tbman/README.md

 ### Prefetching
 Tbman reserves and returns system memory in larger chunks to offload the system.
 That means that the memory your application reserves at a given time is likely higher than if you use system functions directly.

-### Memory waste
+### Excess memory
 Tbman organizes memory instances into slots with a predefined size distribution.
 For an allocation request the best fitting slot is selected and the full slot-size is [granted](#anchor_granted_amount).
 If you do not need that extra amount, it is wasted.
-Tests have shown that in realistic situations this extra size tends to average between 10% ...
-30% of total memory usage.
+Tests have shown that in realistic situations this overhead tends to average around 10% ...
+30% of the requested memory.

-*Note that other memory managers can have some memory-waste, too.
-E.g. memory fragmentation can be a cause of waste.
-Since by design tbman minimizes fragmentation, the actual difference of waste compared to using an alternative manager can be less than above figure.*
+*Note that also other memory managers reserve excess memory and/or render memory sections temporarily unusable (e.g. due to fragmentation).
+Which manager is most efficient depends on the use case.*

 <a name="memory_model"></a>
 ### Memory model